elemental-kb/mother-of-dragons/README.md

 # mother-of-dragons
-Assume she is technical and capable of breathing fire.
+Assume she is technical and capable of breathing fire :fire: